NNPDF/pineappl/README.md

 # Introduction

-This is a collection of libraries which constitute `PineAPPL`.
+This repository contains libraries, tools, and interfaces to generate `PineAPPL` grids.

 # Installation

-If you've already installed Rust, skip the next section.

-## Installation of Rust
+`PineAPPL` needs `Rust`; if it's not already installed, go to

-Go to https://www.rust-lang.org/tools/install and follow the instructions.
+<https://www.rust-lang.org/tools/install> and follow the instructions.

-## Installation of `PineAPPL`

-TODO
+Next, run `cargo build --release` in the top-level directory of this repository.
+To install the program `pineappl` run `cargo install --path pineappl_cli`.